geneontology/geneontology.github.io/_docs/whoweare.md

 # Who we are

-The Gene Ontology Consortium is a large, international group of scientists in the disciplines of biology and computer science.
+The Gene Ontology Consortium is an international group of scientists with expertise in biology and computer science.

 ![GOC meeting in Berkeley, 2019](/assets/whoweare/GOBerk_group_2019.jpg "GO Consortium Meeting 2019 attendees enjoying Berkeley, California")